 As a hitter, he was a line-drive machine who is one of only five players in baseball history to stroke 45 or more doubles in five different campaigns.
 His 59 doubles in 2000 were the most in baseball since 1936.

-Anyway, if history is a guide, Todd Helton will see his plaque unveiled on stage in Cooperstown this summer with dozens of Hall of Famers sitting behind him.
+Todd Helton will see his plaque unveiled on stage in Cooperstown this Sunday along with third baseman Adrian Beltre, catcher Joe Mauer, and longtime manager Jim Leyland, with Walker and dozens of other Hall of Famers sitting behind them.

 Cooperstown Cred: Todd Helton (1B)